critical thinking

 At the end of the activity period, the group can present their list to the class and compare their decisions with the decisions made by the other groups.

-Critical Thinking Skills Activity 5.
-Picture the Scene
+Activity 5: Picture the Scene Lesson

 In this activity, students view a photograph or picture projected on the whiteboard at the front of the room.
 They are then given a worksheet with the question “What is happening in this image?” written at the top.

-After viewing the image closely for a few minutes, students answer this question in a sentence or two outlining what they believe to be happening.
+After viewing the image closely for a few minutes, students answer this question in a sentence or two, outlining what they believe to be happening.

 This activity helps students to think clearly about the steps they follow in forming their opinions.
 It encourages them to think about their own visceral responses to images by asking them to verbalize those responses.